-I was sitting in my chair that Sunday morning not too long ago raptly listening to the message Pastor Karrianne was preaching.
+I was sitting in my chair that Sunday morning not too long ago raptly listening to the words pouring out of my sister-in-law’s mouth.
 She was feeding my spirit man some good food.
 I was feeling pretty great.
-Then she shared the definition of patience.
+Then she shared the definition of being patient.

 No way!
 It does not say that!